UKHomeOffice-test/docs-as-code-nunjucks/index.md

 ## How are we doing this
 *	Creating a number of different ways of creating documents as code
 *	Using Github for SCM

+## Why are we doing this
+*   As part of the HO tech strategy